 Packet capture:

 If the attributes were sent from the switch, it is possible to check if they were received on ISE.
-In order to check this, please enable profiler debugs for correct PSN node (Administration>System>Logging>Debug Log Configuration>PSN>profiler>debug) and perform authentication of the endpoint one more time.
+In order to check this, enable profiler debugs for the correct PSN node (Administration > System > Logging > Debug Log Configuration > PSN > profiler > debug

-Look for following information:
+Look for this information:

 2015-11-25 19:29:53,641 DEBUG [RADIUSParser-1-thread-1][]